Barbany/IA-epfl/README.md

 Right click in the Package Explorer > Build Path > Configure Build Path...

 Move to the Libraries tab and click Add external JARs.
-Then go to the folder of the exercise and import the JARs in the `lib/` folder.
+Then go to the folder of the exercise and import the JARs.

 ### Adding Javadoc to external JARs

-It's useful to at least add the Javadoc for Repast, which is a zip file located in the `lib/` folder.
+It's useful to at least add the Javadoc for Repast, which is a zip file located in the `lib/` folder of exercise 1.
 Open the Referenced Libraries in the Package Explorer, Right click Repast > Properties > Javadoc Location.

 Select Javadoc in archive and browse to find the zip folder with the documentation in the Archive Path.
 Then, browse in Path within archive and select the sub-folder `api`.
 Finally validate and if it's correctly imported hit Apply and close.